Neural timescales from a computational perspective: Estimating timescales from neural recordings

-The parameters of the generative process can be directly fitted to neural time series\cite{spitmaan_multiple_2020} (e.g., via least squares or maximum likelihood) or can be used to instantiate a generative model in Bayesian inference methods\cite{zeraati_flexible_2022,strey_estimation_2019, neophytou_recurrent_2021,gonccalves_training_2020, tejero-cantero2020sbi, Gao2024automind}.
-Bayesian methods aim to uncover the whole set of parameters that is compatible with the data (i.e., the posterior distribution) instead of obtaining the single best-fitting value of timescales (or other parameters), allowing them to better deal with the stochasticity of neural activity.
-For simple models, the posterior distribution can be computed analytically\cite{strey_estimation_2019}, but for more complex models, simulation-based methods such as Approximate Bayesian Computation (e.g., abcTau\cite{zeraati_flexible_2022}) and simulation-based inference (SBI\cite{gonccalves_training_2020,tejero-cantero2020sbi,Cranmer2020sbi,Gao2024automind}) can be applied to obtain approximate posterior distributions.
-In such methods, synthetic time series are produced from an explicit generative (statistical or mechanistic) model mimicking similar statistics as neural recordings.
-Then, by matching the summary statistics (e.g., autocorrelation, PSD, or time series) of synthetic data to the experimental data, we can estimate timescales using the parameters of the matched generative model.
+The parameters of the generative process can be directly fitted to neural time series~\cite{spitmaan_multiple_2020} (e.g., via maximum likelihood estimation) or can be used to instantiate a generative model in Bayesian inference methods~\cite{zeraati_flexible_2022,strey_estimation_2019, neophytou_recurrent_2021,gonccalves_training_2020, deistler2025simulation, Boelts2025reloaded, Gao2024automind, linderman2017bayesian}.
+Bayesian methods aim to uncover the entire set of parameters compatible with the data (i.e., the posterior distribution) rather than obtaining the single best-fitting value of timescales (or other parameters), allowing them to better deal with the stochasticity of neural activity.
+For simple models, the posterior distribution can be computed analytically~\cite{strey_estimation_2019}, but for more complex models, simulation-based methods such as approximate Bayesian computation (e.g., abcTau~\cite{zeraati_flexible_2022}) and simulation-based inference (SBI~\cite{gonccalves_training_2020,deistler2025simulation,Boelts2025reloaded, Cranmer2020sbi,Gao2024automind}) can be applied to obtain approximate posterior distributions.
+In such methods, synthetic time series are generated from an explicit generative model mimicking similar statistics as neural recordings.
+Then, by matching the summary statistics of synthetic and experimental data, we can estimate timescales using the parameters of the matched generative model.
+The generative model and summary statistics can be chosen flexibly to explicitly capture different data features (e.g., spiking activity as a point process versus LFP as a continuous signal~\cite{kass_analysis_2014,zhou_establishing_2015,safavi_univariate_2021}, or particular biophysical properties capturing different signal modalities).
+Therefore, while these methods often carry additional computational costs from performing simulations and posterior inference, they can incorporate important mechanistic assumptions---both based on neurobiology and biophysics of the signal-generating process---when estimating timescales.

-The generative model and summary statistics can be chosen flexibly, allowing them to capture different data features.
-It is possible to fit different generative models (e.g., models with different numbers of timescales or oscillatory components) and use Bayesian model comparison techniques to find the best models describing the neural data\cite{zeraati_flexible_2022,toni_simulation_2010}.
-Since the generative model can also incorporate modality-specific properties, such as timescale ranges, stochastic elements (e.g., spiking activity as a point process versus LFP as a continuous signal \cite{kass_analysis_2014,zhou_establishing_2015,safavi_univariate_2021}), or even particular biophysical properties, it can be used to uncover possible models describing each modality.
-Therefore, these methods can incorporate various mechanistic assumptions and data features when estimating timescales, but this comes with additional computational costs, both in running the simulations and during posterior inference.